-Section VI - Overflow Emergency Response Plan
+Section VI - Spill Emergency Response Plan (SERP)

-The Statewide WDRs governing sanitary sewers specify the development and implementation of an overflow emergency response plan as an element of each Wastewater Collection Agency's Sanitary Sewer Management Plan (SSMP).
+The Statewide WDRs governing sanitary sewers specify the development and implementation of a spill emergency response plan as an element of each Wastewater Collection Agency's Sanitary Sewer Management Plan (SSMP).
 This element identifies the agency's practices to protect public health and the environment in the event of a spill.
-State Water Resources Control Board Order NO. WQ2013-0058-EXEC amended the Monitoring and Reported Program (MRP) on September 9, 2013.

-The District has developed and implemented an Overflow Emergency Response Plan (OERP) which standardizes the District's response actions to the report of a possible sanitary sewer overflow or spill, identifies the safety precautions and industry practices to ensure public and environmental health and safety, and identifies the internal and external notification and reporting requirements.
+The District has developed and implemented a Spill Emergency Response Plan (SERP) which standardizes the District's response actions to the report of a possible sanitary sewer spill, identifies the safety precautions and industry practices to ensure public and environmental health and safety, and identifies the internal and external notification and reporting requirements.
 Key required components of this SSMP element are discussed in the following sections.

-An essential component of the OERP is the identification of the proper notification procedures to the appropriate parties.
+An essential component of the SERP is the identification of the proper notification procedures to the appropriate parties.
 This includes regulatory agencies and other external agencies, as well as District management.
 A list of emergency contractors is also provided.
 Pages 1 through 3 of the plan provide the specific procedures for who should be contacted regarding the spill, starting with the person who actually receives the initial reporting call.
 One of the first steps required of the person receiving the call is to notify the Field Services Supervisor and/or Superintendent who has the responsibility, as the plan specifies, to make all required notifications within the required timeframes.
-The specific officials who are to be notified are listed in OERP-Attachment H to the plan.
+The specific officials who are to be notified are listed in SERP.
 The plan also identifies procedures to address emergency operations, such as traffic and crowd control, while adhering to District safety procedures.

 In addition to general spill response practices, the plan identifies specific additional steps which should be followed for a particular spill cause.
-For example, if the spill is due to the loss of power at a pump station, the first responder is required to immediately request a portable emergency generator, even though six of the ten stations have one onsite.
+For example, if the spill is due to the loss of power at a pump station, the first responder is required to immediately request a portable emergency generator for a pump station that does not have an installed standby emergency generator one onsite.

-In the event of a spill, the OERP identifies the procedures to contain and prevent any discharge to surface waters and the plan also directs first responders to first make all practical efforts to stop and contain the spill, to correct the cause of the spill, and evaluate the feasibility of secondary containment or collection.
+In the event of a spill, the SERP identifies the procedures to contain and prevent any discharge to surface waters and the plan also directs first responders to first make all practical efforts to stop and contain the spill, to correct the cause of the spill, and evaluate the feasibility of secondary containment or collection.
 These containment steps help to minimize any impact to the environment as a result of the spill.
+The SERP Standard Operating Procedure (SOP) is included as Appendix D of the SSMP.

 Additionally, to further minimize or correct any adverse impact, the plan procedures specify that any wash-water, debris, and contaminated soil are collected and properly disposed of.
-Finally, the Field Service Supervisor/Superintendent directs, in concert with the appropriate agencies, directs sampling protocols, if necessary, to determine the environmental impact and remediation of the spill.
+Finally, the Field Service Supervisor/Superintendent directs, in concert with the appropriate agencies, sampling protocols, if necessary, to determine the environmental impact and remediation of the spill.
 For public health and safety, this step also includes working with regulatory agencies for posting of signs, as necessary (e.g., at beach or lagoon).
 The District maintains a standard posting and sampling procedure which would be modified to incorporate the concerns of any regulatory authorities, as necessary, as part of the spill response.
 For spills greater than 50,000 gallons, the Water Quality Monitoring Program reporting would be implemented to provide the appropriate sampling and documentation.